How it Works

 Their generosity means not only can we keep land for farming and growing but we can also provide opportunities for people to enter farming, often for the first time.

-The Land Trust is part of the Soil Association family but is governed by its own Memorandum & Articles and its own board of Trustees.
+The Land Trust is part of the Soil Association family and is governed by its own Articles and its own Board of Trustees.

-We know that deciding to leave land in trust can raise difficult questions about things like family expectations, health, security, finance and retirement, which is why we are always happy to talk about potential gifts in confidence with no obligation.
+We know that deciding to leave land in trust can raise difficult questions about things like family expectations, health, security, finance and retirement.
+We are always happy to talk about potential gifts in confidence with no obligation.